 Through the efforts of the Friends of the Manchester Library, the Manchester branch began a new chapter in 2022, with renovations that expanded the library by 35%.
 These renovations created more reading space for adults, larger areas for kids and teens, enlarged the meeting space and updated the shelving, paint and carpet in the interior.

 The Manchester location benefits from its surrounding gardens, which the Long Lake Garden Club and the Friends of the Library design and maintain.
-The gardens are an active teaching space that demonstrate water-wise, sustainable gardening techniques and educate the public on local flora.
+The gardens are an active teaching space that demonstrates water-wise, sustainable gardening techniques and educates the public on local flora.
 The Manchester location building is currently owned and maintained by its Friends of the Library group; the property on which it is located is owned by the Port of Manchester.

 - Building owner: Friends of Manchester Library

 - Major Remodel: 2022

 - Meeting Room: The Manchester meeting room is available to groups at reasonable rates.
 The Friends of Manchester Library set the policies for the room rental as well as the rates, user requirements and procedures.
 For rates and reservations, please contact the Library.